 Thanks to the evolution of email marketing technology and change in the buyer’s buying stage process, today a buyer goes through multiple touchpoints.
 It is no more a straight line.
 That is why marketers are working hard to create proper email workflows to keep them engaged and nurtured across all-important buying stages run on a personal level.

 The main challenge is not sending emails, but not going wrong in deliverability to straight emails delivered and triggering to maximize and enhance a total number of conversions.

-If there is no conversion, what is the point of having an email campaign?
-Marketers can skip the step of redirecting customers to the website in order to complete a transaction or a purchase.
-This will help in improving the email conversion rate.
+If there is no conversion goal or deal, what is the point of having email campaigns or strategies?
+Marketers could skip the step of redirecting customers or user to the website or landing page in terms to complete a transaction or a purchase.
+This will help in improving the lower email conversion rate and find better rate.

-New practices are making way to get better conversion rates.
+New practices are making way to get a better average conversion goal.
 According to the survey mentioned above, 89% saw an increase in open rates after using emojis.
-The study also highlights how marketers are keener on personalized emails, videos, and quizzes in their email campaigns.
+The study also highlights how marketers are keener on personalized emails, videos, and implement quizzes directly in their email campaigns.

 Best Practices To Increase Email Conversion Rate